 An in-depth examination and interpretive application of the works of a critical theorist or a critical perspective, to be chosen by the instructor.
+Every year.
+3 Credits

 EN-910 Literature of the English Renaissance

 Advanced examination of Tudor and Jacobean literature emphasizing More, Wyatt, Surrey, Sidney, Spenser, Marlowe, Nashe, Shakespeare, Donne, and Jonson.